jme2005/RepData_PeerAssessment1/PA1_template.md

 ```

 In fact 2304 values out of the total 17568 are missing.
-Lets replace each NA with the average across all other days for the particular time interval containing the NA.
-First we'll create a dataframe containing the average number of steps for each of the missing intervals.
-I used the data from the StepsIntMean to do this.
+I'm going to replace each NA with the average across all other days for the particular time interval containing the NA.
+First we'll create a dataframe containing the average number of steps for each of the missing intervals (we already have this in the StepsIntMean).
 Then we'll create a new dataframe "activityClean" where the NA's in the activity dataset have been replace with the average values for the cooresponding intervals.
 I used a for loop to do so.

 ```r
 library(plyr)